sdsxpln/aircomplexion-device/index.md

 <!-- Making the reader aware of the problem statement and the KPIs that need be monitored. -->
 ## Air monitoring , awareness of the masses :
 ****
-Masses may not be aware of how bad the air quality really gets.
-Human senses can ofcourse indicate a problem with the air we breathe with only the symptoms beyond the thresholds.
-We dont have any sense of the quantification of the air components.
-Manifestation of symptoms is often too late to actionize anything.
-Sensing the gaseous components continuously would help raise an alarm well before things spin out of hand.
+**Masses may not be aware of quantum of the air quality**.
+Human senses can ofcourse indicate a problem with the air we breathe with only the symptoms beyond the thresholds. (fainting, dizziness, blurred vision, sore eyes...)
+We dont have any sense of the quantification of the air components (gaseous).
+Manifestation of symptoms is often too late for action.
+Sensing the gaseous components using IoT solutions continuously would help raise an alarm well before things spin out of hand.

 Our product here has a sense of whats the current measure of the Co2, CO, So2, No2 and being connected to the cloud / internet it can broadcast information to the general masses , on handheld or desk devices.